SiddhuSiddharth/MindQuest/README.md

 ## Credits

-- We thank Tata's 1mg for providing a reliable drug database, essential for the accurate functioning of our chatbot.
 - We thank our mentor Dr. Sridevi U K for her guidance and support in building this chatbot.